ACE’s , trauma informed medical care, and how we can help the medical community learn how to help us all.

 Seaman is an educator, addiction medicine and hepatitis C researcher, and a healthcare for the homeless clinician.
 His research passions center around issues surrounding drug use, but extend to the implementation of trauma-informed care practices into healthcare systems.
 His program at OHSU includes trained mentors and role playing to help future doctors recognize and work with those whose childhood trauma impacts their health and behaviors today.

-Join us as we talk adverse childhood experiences, trauma informed medical care, and how we can help the medical community learn how to help us all.
+Join us as we talk adverse childhood experiences (ACEs), trauma informed medical care, and how we can help the medical community learn how to help us all.